-Every translator and translation team has their own process in place for delivering what they feel is top quality work.
-While some translators follow a two-part process that involves translation and proofreading, at Terra Translations we suggest a three step process that includes editing.
+Every translator and translation team has its own process in place for delivering what they feel is top-quality work.
+While some translators follow a two-part process that involves translation and proofreading, at Terra Translations, we suggest a three-step process that includes editing.
 At first glance, editing and proofreading may seem somewhat redundant, so let’s look at why that isn’t the case, how these steps vary, and why proofreading is such a necessary step in the translation process.

 The Difference Between Editing and Proofreading

 The point of undergoing both editing and proofreading is to ensure accuracy and create a quality translation, so it’s not surprising that many people use these terms interchangeably.
 However, there is a difference between editing and proofreading, and they should be treated as separate activities.

 Editing is when you execute changes to the translation and make suggestions to improve the overall quality of the product.
 Ideally, editing will lead to the translation becoming more consistent, sharper, and error free.
 An editor typically takes on the following responsibilities:

 - Doing a bilingual review between the original text and the translated version

 - Pointing out inconsistencies and adjusting to better suit market and audience needs

 - Confirming that the translated message is conveyed correctly in regard to both language and culture